tschaub/suite/README.rst

 ^^^^^^^^^^^^^^^^^^

 Each of these externals is built with a separate maven process so flags such as -o (offline) are not propagated.
-To propogate custom flags to the respective build commands specific properties must be set.
+To propagate custom flags to the respective build commands specific properties must be set.

 * ``gs.flags`` - GeoServer build flags